rioki/www.rioki.org/content/posts/2012-01-03-most-pirated-games.md

 so they can play with their peers that got the legit version.

 Many pirates are potential customers, I know a few that try before they buy.
-But trust in a franchise will buy you allot of people.
+But trust in a franchise will buy you a lot of people.
 That is one of the reasons why Left 4 Dead saw way worse sales/download ratio than Left 4 Dead 2; people trusted in the franchise.
 With both MW3 and BF3 there where both record breaking pre-orders, which indicates the huge trust people put into franchises.